VinCSS-Public-Projects/FlexiCAN/ReadMe.md

-# Ethical and Responsible Use:
+# Ethical and Responsible Use

 This tool, FlexiCAN, is developed for educational and ethical testing purposes only.
 Any misuse or illegal use of this tool is strictly prohibited.
 The creator of FlexiCAN  assumes no liability and is not responsible for any misuse or damage caused by this tool.
 Users are required to comply with all applicable laws and regulations in their jurisdiction regarding network testing and ethical hacking.